danilovcorrea/Getting-and-Cleaning-Data-Course-Project/test.md

 ## Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement

-### check if “dplyr” package is installed and load the package:
+### Checking if “dplyr” package is installed and load the package:
 ```
 if (!"dplyr" %in% installed.packages()) {install.packages("dplyr")}
 library(dplyr)
 ```

-### extract mean and standard deviation for each measurement
+### Extracting mean and standard deviation for each measurement
 extracted_data (10299 obs. of  88 variables) is created by subsetting merged_all, selecting only columns: subject, id and the measurements on the mean and standard deviation (std) for each measurement.
 ```
 extracted_data <- merged_all %>% select(subject, id, contains("mean"), contains("std"))